 Completed before the mid-point of the term or intake, the SGIF results can be used by the instructor to impact students within the current session.
 Feedback gathered in this way is primarily for formative assessment purposes, providing important information for instructors to formulate a growth plan and to organize professional development activities to support that plan.

 SGIF Information & Resources

-The Peer Observer or SGIF Facilitator is responsible for maintaining the data and documents produced in a confidential matter until the end of the Academic Year (June 30th).
+The Peer Observer or SGIF Facilitator is responsible for maintaining the data and documents produced in a confidential manner until the end of the Academic Year (June 30th).
 At the end of the Academic Year (June 30th), documents related to the Observation or SGIF should be destroyed.
 It is the responsibility of the Faculty Member who receives a Peer Observation or SGIF to maintain his or her SGIF Report or Peer Observation Report long-term for use in the Year-End Package.

 SGIFs at RDC focus on teaching and learning and are formative.
 This chart identifies the difference between formative and summative observations or reviews, and how this applies within current roles and expectations.

 This document details the process of the SGIF and contains a checklist.
 SGIF Facilitators and faculty who are receiving SGIFs should be familiar with this document.